+property or loss or injury sustained by its own employees.
+Cross waivers also do not have an expiration date.
 According to FAA, no FAA-licensed commercial space launch since 1989 has resulted in casualties or substantial property damage to third parties.
 In the event of a third party claim that exceeded the launch provider's first-tier coverage, FAA would be involved in any negotiations, according to FAA officials, and the Secretary of Transportation must approve any settlement.
-14

-Global Commercial Space Launch Industry

-From 2002 through 2011, U.S. companies conducted approximately 17 percent of commercial space launches worldwide, while Russia conducted 43 percent and France's launch company conducted 24 percent.
-Figure 2 shows the trend in number of commercial space launches over the last 10 years.
+Global Commercial Space Launch Industry From 2002 through 2012, U.S. companies conducted approximately 16 percent of commercial space launches worldwide, while Russia conducted 42 percent and France's launch company conducted 25 percent.
+Figure 2 shows the trend in number of commercial space launches over the last 11 years.
+Page 6 GAO-14-328T &lt;sup>1251 U.S.C. § 50914(a)(4).